CyberX-sec/Deauth-Detector-esp32-c3-mini/README.md

 Simply, open arduino ide, plug in your esp32 c3 mini to the computer, choose the esp32 c3 divkit/port and upload the code !

-Connect to the access point ( wifi network ) that will apper
+Connect to the access point ( wifi network ) that will appear
 - Network name : Cipher
 - Passowrd : CyberX123